joalmr/supabase_auth_chat/README.md

 # Supabase Auth & Chat

-this is a example of supabase:
+This is a example of supabase:
 - authentication
 - chat